Hyperhidrosis Treatment Gateshead

 People who receive Hyperhidrosis Botox injections usually see results a few days after treatment.
 The full effects are usually noticeable within two weeks.

-WHAT CARE IS REQUIRED AFTER HYPERHIDROSIS TREATMENT?
+IS CARE REQUIRED AFTER HYPERHIDROSIS TREATMENT?

 HOW OFTEN DO I NEED HYPERHIDROSIS TREATMENT?